kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/user-example1-subs/user-example1-stage-3.md

 commonstuff   commond   0         1         1       10m
 ```

-The stimpy cluster gets both the common and special workloads.
+The ferb cluster gets both the common and special workloads.
-Examine stimpy's `SyncerConfig` object and workloads as follows, using
+Examine ferb's `SyncerConfig` object and workloads as follows, using
 the name that you stored in Stage 1.

 ```shell